 Anatomy of the Knee

 Our knee joints are the largest joints in the body.
 They have to be especially stable in order to support the weight of our bodies during activities we perform constantly, such as walking, climbing stairs, or squatting down.
-Despite its functional design, the constant use takes a toll on our knees, making them especially susceptible to gradual injuries, like osteoarthritis, as well as sports and trauma-induced injuries in even minor accidents.
+Despite its functional design, the constant use takes a toll on our knees, making them especially susceptible to gradual injuries, like osteoarthritis, as well as sports and trauma-induced injuries which can occur even after minor accidents or falls.

 Our main knee joints are simple but sturdy hinge joints.
 Our femur ends in round nodules called femoral condyles.
 These adjacent round heads sit on the flat surface of our tibia’s head, called the tibial plateau.
 The half of the plateau that supports the outside nodule of the femur is called the lateral tibial plateau.
 The portion supporting the nodule on the inner side of the knee is referred to as the medial tibial plateau.
 The groove in between the two femoral condyles is called the patellofemoral groove because the patella glides through this partition.
 The bony portion of the patella lies directly in front of our knee joint as the kneecap, which you can easily feel when you bend your knee.

 Articular cartilage is particularly important in a weight-bearing joint like our knee.
-The articular cartilage that coats the head of our femurs, tibias and patellas is a quarter inch thick.
+The articular cartilage that coats the ends of our femurs, tibias and patellas is about a quarter inch thick.
 The white, rubbery, slippery surface serves to absorb shock within the joint and facilitate easy movement as the bones glide against each other.
 This smooth surface can be worn down over time causing a common condition known as osteoarthritis.
-Without frictionless movement in the knee joint, pain, inflammation, and instability can ensue.
+Without frictionless movement in the knee joint, pain, swelling, deformity, laxity (instability), cracking, and inflammation can ensue.

 The meniscus is a structure made up of two pieces of tough cartilage within the knee joint.
 The menisci are two C-shaped pieces of tough, rubbery cartilage located between the femoral condyles and the tibial plateau.
 They rim the outer edges of the hinge joint, ending at the patellar groove.
 The meniscus’ main job is to absorb shock, keeping the impact caused by anything from walking to jumping, from jarring the bones of your femur and tibia.
 Both the medial and lateral menisci act as very important cushions within the joint, while also evenly distributing your body weight through the joint.
 This prevents the bones from grinding against each other unevenly.
 Meniscus tears are extremely common and can be caused by something as simple as twisting your knee.
-Unfortunately, cartilage does not heal on its own, so it’s imperative to treat meniscus tears immediately before causing real damage to your knee.
+Unfortunately, meniscal cartilage does not heal on its own, but can often be treated without surgery, so it is critical to get all the information to make the best decision possible.

 Our knees are synovial joints, meaning the surrounding ligaments form a capsule around the joint that is lined on the inside by synovium.
 Synovium produces synovial fluid, which aids in lubricating the joint.